magn3141/mlops_project/README.md

 - [x] Checked how robust your model is towards data drifting
 - [x] Deployed your model using `gcp`
 - [ ] Monitored the system of your deployed model
-- [ ] Monitored the performance of your deployed model

 ### Additional